Crimson Quill’s Appraisal #290

 Stars: Melanie Kinnaman, John Shepherd, Shavar Ross, Richard Young, Marco St. John, Juliette Cummins, Jerry Pavlon, Tiffany Helm, Carol Locatell, Vernon Washington, Miguel A. Núñez Jr., Jere Fields, John Robert Dixon, Caskey Swaim, Mark Venturini, Anthony Barrile, Dominick Brascia, Richard Lineback, Corey Feldman, Bob DeSimone, Debi Sue Voorhees, John Robert Dixon, Corey Parker, Dick Wieand

 Danny Steinmann’s brief was relatively simple; deliver a scare or a kill every seven or eight minutes.
-To his credit he achieved just that; if there’s one criticism which can’t be leveled at A New Beginning then that would be that it dragged.
+To his credit he achieved just that; if there’s one criticism which can’t be leveled at A New Beginning, then that would be that it dragged.
 Instead it played out like a whodunnit which means plenty of folk disappearing for long periods only to turn up dead when no longer necessitated as herrings.
 At one point, you would be forgiven for expecting the Mystery Machine to turn up, Fred and Daphne to crack the case, and the words “I would’ve gotten away with it if it weren’t for you pesky kids” to be banded around by the mysterious museum curator before being led away in shackles.
 It was hardly Agatha Christie.
+Fuck, it was barely even Scooby Doo.

-It was left to the usual hodgepodge of rowdy delinquents to make up the numbers and they were an eclectic bunch for sure although hardly the hell cats expected.
+It was left to the usual hodgepodge of rowdy delinquents to make up the numbers and they were an eclectic bunch for sure, although hardly the raging hell cats expected.
 There were nymphomaniac love cats Tina and Eddie and flame-haired cock-tease extraordinaire Robin.
 Violet was the exception, a wonderfully brooding Goth chick with crimped hair and enough punk chic to make Madonna look like a virgin.
-Ultimately she was fodder of course but at least she looked melancholic.
-The same couldn’t be said for poor stammering Jake; although he had every reason to be pissed at the world as he had little-to-no chance of voicing a shriek of any conviction when the cleaver came plummeting towards his brow.
-If there’s one thing a group of wayward teens need when attempting to reform for their return to society then it’s a snot-nosed little brat but Reggie was decidedly less aggravating than most so we let it slide.
+Ultimately she was fodder of course, but at least she looked ironic.
+The same couldn’t be said for poor stammering Jake; although he had every reason to be pissed at the world, with little-to-no chance of voicing a shriek of any conviction when the cleaver came plummeting towards his burrowed brow.
+If there’s one thing a group of wayward teens need when attempting to reform for their return to society, then a snot-nosed little brat it ain’t.
+That being said, Reggie was decidedly less aggravating than most so we let it slide.

 To keep to his seven-eight minute mayhem brief Steinmann littered the screen with the usual gormless fodder, low-lives, and pond scum although the brief introduction of Reggie’s older brother/personal hero Demon (Miguel A. Núñez, Jr.) and his girlfriend Anita (Jere Fields) actually offered some characters to care about.
 Looking like an extra from Thriller, Demon was immensely affable and deserving of far more screen time than he was extended.
 One heartwarming scene later and it was a one-way trip to the rickety latrine as Demon had to suffer the indignity of being lanced while squeezing out a turtle head.
 If Reggie was already feeling something of a bad omen then it was only to get worse from there as his kindly grandfather and campus cook George was later tossed away like a soiled diaper with his eyeballs gouged out of their sockets.
 Curse the seven-eight minute rule!